SanderMertens/flecs/README.md

 <img width="942" alt="Screen Shot 2020-12-02 at 1 28 04 AM" src="https://user-images.githubusercontent.com/9919222/100856510-5eebe000-3440-11eb-908e-f4844c335f37.png">

+**This is a v3 alpha release!
+All of the usual QA is applied to master, but API changes may occur!**
+For the last stable version, use [Flecs v2.4.6](https://github.com/SanderMertens/flecs/releases/tag/v2.4.6).

 ## What is an Entity Component System?
 ECS (Entity Component System) is a design pattern used in games and simulations that produces fast and reusable code.
 Dynamic composition is a first-class citizen in ECS, and there is a strict separation between data and behavior.
 A framework is an Entity Component System if it: